minhhoangtcu/minhhoangtcu.github.io/_posts/2016-09-26-inspire-developer-diary.md

 # Logic Overview

 ## Getting the images
-Because I often get stuck when taking portraits and since I am making an application for photographers with similar issue, **the app will request and collect only different kinds of portraits.** But, what are the problems with apps that are already on the Apple Store?
-Why can't I just use them and stop reinventing the wheel?
+Because I often run out of ideas for poses or framing while taking portraits and since the app is for photographers with similar issue, **it will request and collect only different kinds of portraits.** But, what are the problems with the apps that are already out there?
+Why can't I just use them instead?

 ### Why current apps are not working?
 Let's inspect both the content and the GUI of some of the most popular apps currently on Apple Store.